davidlampon/charts/README.md

 * Validation, testing and refactoring: 1.5h
 * Documentation and repository setup: 1.5h

+Development time: 9 hours
-Total invested time: 12-14 hours
+Total invested time: 12 hours

 ### <a name="personal_handycaps"></a>Personal handycaps
 * No previous knowledge of D3.JS or RequireJS (only WebPack and SystemJS)